ekoka/vino/README.md

-##  /!\ Warning /!\ This is a WIP.
+## /!\ This library is a WIP
 Being a validation library, I feel compelled to post this warning, while I'm writing its documentation.
 I think it's a great tool and I already use it myself in my own personal projects, but that's because I built it and know all its nooks and cranes :) Feel free to download the code to play in *non-critical* settings.

 # Vino: a data validation toolkit